Do you want to learn how to hypnotize someone in just five easy steps? If so, you are in the right place.

 It is also important to build rapport before the actual session begins.
 Taking a few moments to sit down with someone and go over their history or issue can help you get more comfortable with them, which will help you during the hypnotic induction.

-Hypnotizing someone doesn't have to be complicated.
-It is really just getting into a relaxed state of increased focus and concentration, without any other distractions taking over the mind.
+Hypnotizing someone is really just getting into a relaxed state of increased focus and concentration, without any other distractions taking over the mind.

 This stage is all about absorbing someone’s attention and inducing trance.
 You can do this in many ways, but the best place to start is by simply asking them if they would like to do hypnosis.
 This is about simply asking permission.

 Once they agree to do hypnosis, you can begin the process.

 Founder of a pioneering therapeutic method called Rapid Transformational Therapy®, Marisa Peer recommends using a Rapid Eye Movement (R.E.M) technique to help clients enter hypnotic state much quicker than with traditional approaches.

 Marisa’s technique involves asking the client to close their eyes and roll their eyes up for a few moments.
 Once they close their eyelids over the eyes, you will notice their eyes start flickering under the eyelids.
 This will help your client relax and enter a trance state similar to the Rapid Eye Movement (R.E.M) stage of sleep, characterized by vivid dreams associated with increased brain activity.
 From this point forward, you then focus on deepening the trance.

 Bypassing someone’s critical mental chatter is important to get someone’s attention, then you can continue deepening the trance.

 There are hundreds, if not thousands, of inductions and deepeners you can use.
 It is always a good idea to have a good selection on hand, in case one method doesn’t seem to be working.

 There are many ways to do this.
 One way is to simply repeat relaxing phrases like “you are now going deeper and deeper into this beautiful soothing relaxation” or “every sound that you hear causes you to go deeper and deeper into this calm state of relaxation.”